wayfarover – off the beaten path, local and adventurous

 I make mistakes but it’s OK, because I write about them for you to chuckle at and maybe you will learn from them as I do.
-Everything I write is from the subjective viewpoint of me and most of my stories start with ‘you know I once met a guy who said that…’ I tell the stories of encounters with people who changed my life, or at least tucked on my heart strings for a fleeting moment; the stories of moments when I was scared and angry and lonely; the stories of experiences that have not been photographed but have been neatly folded and tucked into that special part of my brain where patronums can be summoned from.
+I tell the stories of encounters with people who changed my life, or at least tucked on my heart strings for a fleeting moment; the stories of moments when I was scared and angry and lonely; the stories of experiences that have not been photographed but have been neatly folded and tucked into that special part of my brain where patronums can be summoned from.

-I hope you enjoy reading through my ramblings, and if you have something to say, please leave a comment!
+I want to entertain you with my mishaps, get you to consider the way you see this world, and maybe even teach you a thing or two.
+If you have something to say, please leave a comment!
 I love comments.
 Comments are the internet equivalent of gold stars in your homework.

 New to wayfarover?
-If you’re looking for some place to start, here are a few suggestions:
+If you’re looking for a place to start, here are a few suggestions:

 - About the importance of knowing your comfort zone

 - Why you probably shouldn’t ride an elephant

 Advice, tips and guides:

 - War and Peace: the Traces of Bosnian war in Modern Day Bosnia and Herzegovina